© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric field system, cairnfield, round cairns and enclosed cremation cemetery on east slopes of Fredden Hill, 750m west of Wooler Common is a scheduled monument protected by Historic England under reference 1018375.
 View the official record →

-The prehistoric field system, cairnfield, round cairns and enclosed cremation cemetery on the east slopes of Fredden Hill, 750 metres west of Wooler Common, is a Bronze Age ritual and agricultural landscape monument in Northumberland.
+This prehistoric field system, cairnfield, and enclosed cremation cemetery on the east slopes of Fredden Hill in Northumberland represents a Bronze Age settlement landscape dating to the second millennium BCE.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018375.

 Prehistoric field system, cairnfield, round cairns and enclosed cremation cemetery on east slopes of Fredden Hill, 750m west of Wooler Common is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018375.